cptalpdeniz/COMP340/README.md

-# COMP340
+# COMP340 - Operating Systems

-COMP340 - Operating Systems
+This repository contains the files for the Operating Systems course of Fall 2022